Toledo Dog Bite Attorney

 Award-Winning Legal Representation

-When you need hard-hitting legal advocacy, look no further than Williams DeClark Tuschman.
+When you need hard-hitting legal advocacy, look no further than Williams DeClark Tuschman Co.
+L.P.A.
 Our Toledo dog bite attorneys have recovered nearly half a billion dollars for our past clients and know how to maximize your potential compensation.
 For our commitment to our clients, our attorneys have received numerous legal distinctions such as inclusion in the list of Super Lawyers® as well as Best Lawyers in America® by U.S. News.
-When you work with our team of dedicated lawyers, you can rest assured that your case is in skilled hands.
+When you work with our team of dedicated personal injury lawyers, you can rest assured that your case is in skilled hands.

 Schedule a free case evaluation with our attorneys and discover your legal options.